-Parents/guardians must provide a written explanation for the absence of their student.
+Parents/guardians must provide a signed written explanation for the absence of their student.
 All absences should be treated as unexcused until the school district receives a written excuse explaining the reason(s) for an absence.
-Parents/guardians and students should submit the written explanation within three (3) school days of the absence.
+Parents/quardians and students should submit the written explanation within three (3) school days of the absence.
 If no written explanation is provided, the absence is recorded as unexcused.
+Plain text email communication is not accepted as signed, written explanation of an absence.
 Likewise, if a written explanation offers an excuse for absence that is not allowable (as outlined in Board Policy No. 204 of the attendance manual), the absence will be recorded as unexcused.
 Unexcused absences may include, but are not limited to, absences from school due to parental neglect, parental consent for reasons other than those specifically excused, illegal employment, and truancy.
 If a written explanation is questionable in nature, the absence will be investigated.
 An absence only becomes excused when the school codes it accordingly.
+Students who have accumulated 6 or more unexcused absences are considered habitually truant.
 Students who are under the age of 17 with an unexcused absence, as per the Pennsylvania Department of Education definition, are considered truant.
+All parents will be contacted by the school when a child reaches three consecutive unexcused absences to develop a plan to reduce truancy.
+Students ages 17 and older will be dropped from the active roster after 10 days of consecutive unexcused absences.